-Preventative Care visits for Children
+Preventative Care Visits for Children

-Children younger than three may be seen by special appointment or for emergency care.
+Children younger than three may be seen by special appointment, or for emergency care.

-Preventive care visits are an important part of your child’s physical health and well being at a time when they are growing and establishing routines that can last a lifetime!
+Preventive care visits are an important part of your child’s physical health and well-being at a time when they are growing and establishing routines that can last a lifetime!
 Keeping your child’s primary teeth healthy is important for many reasons.
 Early preventive care visits give Dr. Alexander and his staff the opportunity to teach proper brushing and flossing techniques.

 Your child’s primary teeth play a role in their speech development and nutrition.
-Strong, healthy teeth allow a child to eat a wide variety of foods, and enable their speech patterns to develop normally.
+Strong, healthy teeth allow a child to eat a wide variety of foods and enable their speech patterns to develop normally.
 Children who lose these early teeth to decay may have trouble eating a healthy diet.

-Although the incidence of cavities in young patients has been declining in recent years, there has been a slight increase in cavities for pediatric patients.
+Although the incidence of cavities in young patients has been declining in recent years, there has been a slight increase in cavities in pediatric patients.
 Early visits to the dentist can enable Dr. Alexander to spot cavities in their early phases when conservative treatment can be most effective and serve to keep the tooth strong and healthy.
 Left untreated, tooth decay in a young patient may eventually lead to the loss of a primary tooth.

 Good habits start early.
 When it comes to children’s dental health, it is important to establish routines early.
 This should include daily brushing and flossing, combined with regular professional dental cleanings, and routine dental visits.